 On 11 June 1488 the nearby Battle of Sauchie took place between James III's army and supporters of his 15 year old son, James, Duke of Rothesay (see our Historical Timeline).
 James III fled before the battle commenced, and he was subsequently murdered by an unknown hand.
 His body was brought to Cambuskenneth Abbey and he was buried in front of the high altar of the abbey church, alongside his Queen, Margaret of Denmark, who had died in 1486.

-Today's visitor finds an intriguing site comprising four very different elements.
-The only standing building is the bell tower, probably built in the late 1200s, and heavily restored in the 1860s.
-The rest of the abbey's main complex, including the abbey church and cloister, is visible only from stone courses on the ground.
-Much of what you can actually see today owes as much to the 1860s restoration as to the the original builders.
-The burial ground and the tomb of James III and Margaret of Denmark comprise the third aspect of today's Cambuskenneth Abbey.
+As already noted, the only standing building is the abbey's bell tower, probably built in the 1300s, and heavily restored in the 1860s.
+Nearby is a small burial gound.
+The rest of the abbey's main complex, including the abbey church and cloister, is visible only from stone courses on the ground showing the tops of the foundations.
+The enclosure and the tomb of James III and Margaret of Denmark comprise the third aspect of today's Cambuskenneth Abbey.